 B.S./B.A.
 Programs in Chemistry or Biochemistry

-The Department of Chemistry and Biochemistry offers five undergraduate degrees, including a Chemistry B.S. degree accredited by the American Chemical Society.
+The Department of Chemistry and Biochemistry offers four undergraduate degrees, including a Chemistry B.S. degree accredited by the American Chemical Society.
 Students must maintain a minimum grade point average of 2.0 in the major, complete at least the last 30 credit hours of courses at Duquesne, pre-register (with the Academic Advisor) for a B.S./B.A. degree in a major field, and submit an application for degree form provided by the Registrar before the deadline published in the current University calendar.
 (No student is considered a degree candidate prior to submission of this form.)
 In addition, specific degree programs are summarized below.

 Curricula leading to each of our B.S. and B.A. degrees were designed to conform to recommendations of the American Chemical Society’s Committee on Professional Training.

-In addition to academic year research, our summer Undergraduate Research Program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
+In addition to academic year research, our Summer Undergraduate Research Program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
 Each summer, approximately 40-45 students participate in summer research in our department.

 Individual Attention and Mentoring